top of page

 What's wrong with wanting six-pack abs?

 You might think that this "goal" is a solid why.
-But it's only the first step.
+But it's barely a first step.
 Nobody, except physique competitors or models, actually "needs" a six-pack.

 You can start from there, but then ask yourself WHY you want a six-pack.
 From there, keep asking yourself "why" until you drill down to your core reason.
 Maybe "fat loss" is your starting point.
 "I want to get rid of my middle-age spread."